-Then we’re going towards the Long (Dluga) Street.
+Then we go towards the Long (Dluga) Street.
 If you are in Gdansk during summer, you probably go by the fountain with small parts of amber.
-You can try to find some pieces and take home as a small souvenir.
-On the right side you can see the Prison Tower and Torture Chamber, nowadays the Museum of Amber and exhibition about prison and torture.
+You can try to find some pieces and take them home as a small souvenir.
+On the right side you can see the Prison Tower and Torture Chamber, nowadays, the Museum of Amber and an exhibition about prison and torture.

-The building was a part of fortifications until the end of 14th century.
-Then in 1604 after rebuilding it became a prison and torture chamber.
+The building was a part of fortifications until the end of the 14th century.
+Then in 1604, after rebuilding, it became a prison and torture chamber.
 The variety of colours to be seen on the brick wall is the sign of many reconstructions.
-Until 19th century many executions and punishments took place in front of the entrance to the prison tower (the east side).
-You can still see remains of pillory at the height of the gate on the right side (you can see it in the picture above).
+Until the 19th century, many executions and punishments took place in front of the entrance to the prison tower (the east side).
+You can still see the remains of the pillory at the height of the gate on the right side (you can see it in the picture above).

 One day in Gdansk – the Great Armoury and Golden Gate

 On the left side, 100 m from the Prison Tower and Torture Chamber, there’s the Great Armoury which was totally destroyed during the Second World War.
-Nowadays there are some art exhibitions and events organized by the Acadamy of Fine Arts.
-The building looks really beautiful from Piwna Street.
+Nowadays, there are some art exhibitions and events organized by the Acadamy of Fine Arts.
+The building looks stunning from Piwna Street.

-We’re going further to the Golden Gate which leads us to the Long Street (Dluga).
-When you pass through the gate look at the pictures on the walls.
-That’s what Gdansk looked like after the Second World War – it was totally destroyed so many building you can see nowadays are reconstructed from scratch.
+We’re going further to the Golden Gate, which leads us to the Long Street (Dluga).
+When you pass through the gate, look at the pictures on the walls.
+That’s what Gdansk looked like after the Second World War.
+It was completely destroyed, so many buildings you can see nowadays are reconstructed from scratch.

 Gdansk in one day – Dluga Street

 Long Street and Long Market streets function as the main square in Gdansk with the town hall and important buildings around.
-As you walk from the Golden Gate towards the Green Gate you pass by beautiful tenement houses.
-The most important is Uphagen’s House (Dom Uphagena) on the right – now an important museum.
+As you walk from the Golden Gate towards the Green Gate, you pass by beautiful tenement houses.
+The most significant is Uphagen’s House (Dom Uphagena) on the right – now an important museum.
 Between Long Street and Long Market Street, there’s the Main Town Hall with clock tower and Neptune’s Fountain.
-You can climb the tower in which is not so high but has a nice view of Mariacki Church.
-Next to the fountain, there is a and Arthus Cort (Dwor Artusa), that served as an exchange for the well-off townsmen and visitors – now it’s also a museum.
+You can climb the tower, which is not so high but has a nice view of Mariacki Church.
+Next to the fountain, there is the Arthus Cort (Dwor Artusa).
+It served as an exchange for the well-off townsmen and visitors – now it’s also a museum.

 Gdansk in one day – Motlawa River and Mariacka Street

-Next we go through the Green Gate and then go to the left to walk next to Motlawa River.
+Next, we go through the Green Gate and then go to the left to walk next to the Motlawa River.
 There is a ferry tram stop and trams to Westerplatte/Wisloujscie and Stogi/Sobieszewo leave from here.
-Go a few steps ahead – from the bridge there is the best view of the river bank.
+Go a few steps ahead – from the bridge, there is the best view of the river bank.

 Gdansk in one day – St. Mary’s Church

-After visiting the church have a look at Piwna Street which is full of restaurants, bars and cafes what makes it a good place to have a short break or go back in the evening for a drink.
+After visiting the church, have a look at Piwna Street, which is full of restaurants, bars and cafés which makes it a good place to have a short break or go back in the evening for a drink.
 At the end of the street, you can see again the Great Armoury.

-Then we go back to Dlugie Pobrzeze Street through Swietego Ducha Street where you can see the Fountain of four quarters.
+Then we go back to Dlugie Pobrzeze Street through Swietego Ducha Street, where you can see the Fountain of four quarters.
 It stands in the place of an old well, where the four quarters of the Main City met.
-Between the fountain and the and the St. Mary’s Church there is a Royal Chapel.
-It’s one of two baroque churches in Gdansk, built in XVII century as a provisional Catholic chapel due to the fact that Mariacki Church was then Protestant.
+Between the fountain and the St. Mary’s Church there is a Royal Chapel.
+It’s one of two baroque churches in Gdansk, built in the XVII century as a provisional Catholic chapel since Mariacki Church was then Protestant.

-As we go back to Motlawa River you will pass by the Wooden Crane.
+As we go back to Motlawa River, you will pass by the Wooden Crane.
 It was used to load and unload the ships coming to Gdansk.
 It’s the biggest and the oldest extant crane in the world.
-Workers walking inside of the big wheel turned it around and thus the crane worked.
+Workers walking inside the big wheel turned it around and thus the crane worked.
 If you’d like to know more, you can enter inside.
-Going further on the other side of the river docks “Soldek” – the first ship (steam bulk carrier) completely built in Poland after the Second World War.
+Going further on the other side of the river docks “Soldek” – the first ship (steam bulk carrier) completely built-in Poland after the Second World War.
 Now it’s a museum.
-Behind the ship, you can find the National Maritime Museum and of the left side there’s a concert hall “Filharmonia Baltycka”.
+Behind the ship, you can find the National Maritime Museum and on the left side there’s a concert hall, “Filharmonia Baltycka”.

 We continue our Gdansk in one day trip till footbridge, passing the Swam Tower.
 It was built to protect the Teutonic Knight’s castle, once located in this area.
 After repelling the Teutonic Knights and destroying the castle, townsmen rebuilt the tower to protect the town from outside.
 Now we cross the footbridge to Olowianka Island.
-If you have more time you can go to the Museum of the Second World War and Post Office Museum (it’s also museum dedicated to the Second World War), but we continue our walk on the island and go to Szafarnia street, pass by marina and go to Granary Island with new hotels and a big wheel AmberSky.
+If you have more time, you can go to the Museum of the Second World War and the Post Office Museum.
+The latter is also a museum dedicated to the Second World War.
+Or we continue our walk on the island and go to Szafarnia street, pass by the marina and go to Granary Island with new hotels and a big wheel AmberSky.

-For now, we end our walk on Green Bridge from where you should obligatorily take a photo of Motlawa River and the Crane if you had not taken it earlier.
+For now, we end our walk on Green Bridge, from where you should obligatorily take a photo of Motlawa River and the Crane if you have not taken it earlier.

 Gdansk in one day – Afternoon walk

-If you go straight ahead you will pass by St. Catherine Church on the right side.
+If you go straight ahead, you will pass by St. Catherine Church on the right side.
 It was the oldest church in Gdansk, but unfortunately, in 2006 the church was destroyed by fire.
 Reconstruction is still going on.
-On the left side you can see the Great Mill, nowadays closed.
+On the left side you can see the Great Mill, now the beautiful Amber Museum.
 Next to the mill, there’s a small park with a fountain.
 Let’s go left and have a walk in the park.
-You’ll pass by Jan Heweliusz monument – he is looking at sky map painted on the building.
+You’ll pass by the Jan Heweliusz monument – he is looking at the sky map painted on the building.
 Heweliusz was a very famous astronomer and mathematician.
 Behind the monument, there’s the Old Town Hall.

 Gdansk in one day – European Solidarity Centre and Gradowa Hill

-Our next stop is Solidarity Square next to a shipyard’s area.
-There’s a Monument to the Fallen Shipyard Workers and newly built European Solidarity Centre (ECS).
-If you’d like to learn more about “Solidarity” and Lech Walesa, don’t miss ECS.
-It’s a good place to get to know the history of Polish strike again communism in the 80s better.
-It’s a newly built interactive museum and you can spend half a day there.
+Our next stop is Solidarity Square next to a shipyard area.
+There’s a Monument to the Fallen Shipyard Workers and the newly built European Solidarity Centre (ECS).
+If you’d like to learn more about “Solidarity” and Lech Wałesa, don’t miss ECS.
+It’s a good place to get to know the history of the Polish strike again communism in the 80s better.
+It’s a newly built interactive museum, and you can spend half a day there.